-An example for such a consistency problem can be as follows: It is possible to set one of the LEDs (the first LED in Group A, for instance) such that it is lit if a particular protection function (I[1], for example) is active.
+An example for such a consistency problem can be as follows: It is possible to set one of the LEDs (for example, for a device with 14 LEDs, the first LED in Group A) such that it is lit if a particular protection function (I[1], for example) is active.
 This is achieved by the following setting:

-[Device Para / LEDs / LEDs group A / LED 1] "Assignment 1" = "I[1] . active".
+[Device Para / LEDs / LEDs group A / LED 1] "Assignment 1" = "I[1] .
+Active".

 In principle, there is nothing wrong with this setting; it is the same setting that is also shown above, as an example for the asterisk token.
-But if it happens that the assigned protection function is intentionally disabled (setting [Device planning] "Mode" = "-") then this is an obvious consistency problem, and the LED assignment is not accepted.
+But if it happens that the assigned protection function is intentionally disabled (setting [Device planning / Projected Elements] "Mode" = "-") then this is an obvious consistency problem, and the LED assignment is not accepted.